DLR-RM/stable-baselines3/docs/guide/install.rst

         Some shells such as Zsh require quotation marks around brackets, i.e. ``pip install 'stable-baselines3[extra]'`` `More information <https://stackoverflow.com/a/30539963>`_.

-This includes an optional dependencies like Tensorboard, OpenCV or ``atari-py`` to train on atari games.
+This includes an optional dependencies like Tensorboard, OpenCV or ``ale-py`` to train on atari games.
 If you do not need those, you can use:

 .. code-block:: bash